MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-configure-integration-per-legal-entity.md

 ## Configure Project management and accounting parameters

-Each legal entity using Project Operations on Dynamics 365 Customer Engagement needs a set of default parameters configured on the **Project Operations** tab of the **Project management and accounting parameters** page.
+Each legal entity using Project Operations on Dynamics 365 Customer Engagement needs a set of default parameters.
+These parameters are configured on the **Project Operations** tab on the **Project management and accounting parameters** page.
 The parameters are:

   - **Billing type defaults**: Project Operations uses a fixed set of billing type defaults that must be mapped to line properties Finance.
 Create a record for each billing type: **Not specified**, **Chargeable**, **Non-chargeable**, **Complimentary**, and **Not available**.
   - **Project category defaults**: Select the default project categories to be used for each transaction type.
 These defaults will be used in the **Project Operations Integration journal** and in estimates where no transaction category is specified for the project actual.